mia-platform/backstage-plugin/packages/plugin-frontend/README.md

 yarn workspace app add @mia-platform/backstage-plugin-frontend
 ```

-Once the plugin is installed in the App page `packages/app/src/App.tsx` add the route to our frontend page:
+Once the plugin is installed in the App page `packages/app/src/App.tsx` add the route to our frontend page.

+If you are using the [new backend system](https://github.com/mia-platform/backstage-plugin/blob/main/packages/plugin-backend/README.md#new-backend-system):

 ```tsx
 import { MiaPlatformPluginFrontendPage } from '@mia-platform/backstage-plugin-frontend';